 - Last Updated.
 The date and time of the last edit to the group.

 - Created.
 The date and time of the creation of the group.

 - Created By.
 The user who created the group.

-Service groups can also be used along with egress devices to set policies.
-For more information about policies, see About Cloud Access Policies.
+Service groups can also be used in conjunction with egress devices to set policies.
+For more information on policies, see About Cloud Access Policies.